matiasraisanen/insecrawl/README.md

 Insecam Crawler

-Downloads stills from IP cameras found on insecam.org
+Downloads still frames from IP cameras listed on insecam.org

+**DISCLAIMER:**
+**I am in no way affiliated with insecam.
+I just wanted to have an easier way of browsing cameras on the site.**

 ## Run